 Plants that are grown in aquaponic systems could possibly be lettuce, kale, Swiss chard, watercress, chives, tomatoes, peppers, cucumbers, peas, squash, beans, cauliflower, cabbage, radish, onions, carrots, microgreens, etc.

 In traditional agricultural practices, the water supplied to the plants is lost either through evaporation or due to run-off and doesn’t reach the plant’s roots properly.
 Using the best drip irrigation method also cuts the water requirement only by one-fourth and is in no way comparable to Aquaponic systems.
 The Aquaponic system uses every bit of water over and over again because the run-off water that is not used by the plants is recaptured, sent into the aquaculture tank where it gets nutrient-rich by the fish waste and is possibly returned to the plants after detoxification.
 So obviously the answer is YES, Aquaponics saves water to a large extent and the only form of water loss in these systems could be leaking or evapotranspiration.

 Sustainability refers to the fact that the technique is potentially useful for the planet, healthy for people, and is economically feasible to undertake.
 The process of Aquaponics is considered sustainable because of the following reasons:

 - Saves water, which is a precious resource

-- The need for the good soil condition is ruled out
+- The need for good soil condition is ruled out

-- Farm lands that are barren can also be used to set up an aquaponic farm
+- Farmlands that are barren can also be used to set up an aquaponics farm

 - The supply of the nutrient mixture of the crops is natural and consistent